ISO/IEC 27006-1

 Introduction

-Part 1 of ISO/IEC 27006 is the accreditation standard that guides certification bodies on the formal processes they must follow when auditing their clients’ Information Security Management Systems against ISO/IEC 27001 in order to certify or register them.
-The accreditation processes laid out in the standard give assurance that ISO/IEC 27001 certificates issued by accredited organisations are valid and meaningful.
+ISO/IEC 27006-1 is the accreditation standard that guides Certification Bodies on the formal processes they must follow when auditing their clients’ Information Security Management Systems against ISO/IEC 27001 in order to certify or register them.
+The accreditation processes laid out in the standard give assurance that ISO/IEC 27001 certificates issued by accredited CBs are valid, consistent and meaningful.

 Scope